Weisses/VintageStory-RustboundMagic-Issues/README.md

 ## Things to keep in mind when using this issue tracker:

 1.) !!!IMPORTANT!!!
 If you are reporting a crash, **PLEASE MAKE SURE TO INCLUDE THE CRASH REPORT**.
 Just the crash report.
-I do not want to wade through the last year+ of your client or server logs finding what I think the problem is.
+I do not want to wade through the last year+ of a client / server logs finding what I think the problem is.
+Please include at least the whole top part and the first 5+ errors.
+Or just copy and paste it to the clipboard.

   **Failure to do this could result in the auto closing of the issue.**